There is both a strong global demand for AI specialists (including machine learning experts and data scientists) and an increasing supply shortage.

-We have just completed five short scoping reports across these themes, which helped focus our attention on the areas of most need.
+We have completed seven short scoping reports across these themes, which helped focus our attention on the areas of most need.

-We’ve been engaging with stakeholders including technology educators, the Ministry of Education and MBIE
+We’ve been engaging with stakeholders including technology educators, employers, the Ministry of Education and MBIE

 In 2019 we aim to complete: